 Many people think of Medicare as being just one entity.
-However, Original Medicare is actually made up of two parts: Medicare Part A and Medicare Part B. Before you can sign up for Medicare Part B, you must first be enrolled in Medicare Part A.
+However, Original Medicare comprises two parts: Medicare Part A and Medicare Part B. Before you can sign up for Medicare Part B, you must first be enrolled in Medicare Part A.

-If you are approaching the enrollment age for Medicare or if you just want to learn a little more about it, you could be curious about what Medicare is and what it covers.
+If you are approaching the enrollment age for Medicare or want to learn a little more about it, you could be curious about what Medicare is and what it covers.
 This guide is designed to help you understand a little more about Medicare Part A Hospital Insurance.

 As mentioned above, Medicare Part A is a type of hospital insurance.
-Because of this, Medicare Part A Hospital Insurance is designed to primarily cover hospital-related expenses for inpatient care, including for mental health purposes.
+Because of this, Medicare Part A Hospital Insurance is designed to primarily cover hospital-related expenses for inpatient care, including mental health.

-If you want medical insurance, then you will have to sign up for Medicare Part B. To do so, you must first be signed up for Part A. Many people sign up for both Part A and Part B so that they have the maximum amount of coverage that they can get through the Medicare system.
+If you want medical insurance, you must sign up for Medicare Part B. To do so, you must first be signed up for Part A. Many people sign up for both Part A and Part B so that they have the maximum amount of coverage that they can get through the Medicare system.